On Trimming Tensor-structured Measurements and Efficient Low-rank Tensor Recovery: Face-splitting sketching and the benefits of trimming

 we observe that $\hat{\mu}_{k_2} = \mat{A}_{k_2}^{\vx}$ and

 for any $\alpha \geq 4e^{-cm}$.
 So, for $|\|\mat{A}_{k}^{\vx}\vx\|_2^2 - \|\vx\|_2|^2 \leq \delta$ with probability at least $\alpha > 0$, we would need

 for some new constant $C>0$.
-The desired result follows by the union bound argument. \end{proof}
+The desired result follows from the union bound argument. \end{proof}

-\begin{remark} Note that utilizing trimming, we are able to reduce the dependence of $m$ on $\ln \frac{|{\mathcal{S}|}}{\eta}$ from order $d$ in Theorem~\ref{thm:jl_face_splitting} to a linear dependence in Lemma~\ref{lem:jl_trimming}.
+\begin{remark} Note that by utilizing trimming, we can reduce the dependence of $m$ on $\ln \frac{|{\mathcal{S}|}}{\eta}$ from order $d$ in Theorem~\ref{thm:jl_face_splitting} to a linear dependence in Lemma~\ref{lem:jl_trimming}.
 This reduction helps us to produce TensorRIP-like guarantees. \end{remark}

 \begin{proposition} {\cite[Lemma 3.1]{vershynin2020concentration}} Let $\va = \va_1 \kron \va_2 \kron \ldots \kron \va_d$ be a vector in $\R^{n^d}$ such that $\va_i \in \R^n$ are independent random vectors populated with independent, mean zero, unit variance, sub-Gaussian coordinates.
 Then, for any $0 \le t \le 2n^{d/2}$, we have